dadoagency/woo-stock-overview/README.md

 # Roadmap
 - [ ] Check if WooCommerce plugin is installed and activated so as not to crash on sites without WooCommerce
 - [ ] Allow you to configure the "Low stock" threshold
+- [ ] Make columns sortable and replace 'Filter by Stock Status' with a working filter on the new stock statuses (low stock, in stock, out of stock)